alifeee/polycule-visualiser/README.md

 # Polycule Visualiser

-A graph visualiser designed to be self-hosted.
+A graph visualiser designed to be self-hosted, using [Springy]

-See a non-editable example -> <http://alifeee.co.uk/polycule-visualiser/>
+See a non-editable example → <http://alifeee.co.uk/polycule-visualiser/>

 ![GIF of graph moving in a spring-like motion](./images/cule.gif)